kkblackmun/ML.Project.ecs171/README.md

 It has been labeled as validation, but it is a separate set from the training and was used to test the efficacy of the neural net.
 As one can tell from the graphs, since our model is increasing in complexity, but our accuracy is about 50% (random chance equivalent), and our loss is significantly higher than our training loss: the information suggests that since our model is maintaining a steady 50% loss, the model's failings may be accredited to not enough training data.
 We will adjust for this by performing data augmentation on our current images (blurring the images, rotating the images, etc), running it through our current model, and creating another model if necessary.

-## Model 1 70 Breeds no aug
+## Model 1 70 Breeds- No Augmentation (No-Aug)

-This is the first NN that we thought was sufficient to train our model.
+This is the first CNN that we thought was sufficient to train our model.
 It is made up of one rescaling layer, 5 MaxPooling layer, 4 Convolutional layers, and 2 dense layers.

 ![image info](./figs/model1summary.png)